frida/frida/README.md

 First make a trusted code-signing certificate.
-You can use the guide at https://sourceware.org/gdb/wiki/PermissionsDarwin in the sections "Create a certificate in the System Keychain" and "Trust the certificate for code signing.
+You can use the guide at https://sourceware.org/gdb/wiki/PermissionsDarwin in the sections "Create a certificate in the System Keychain" and "Trust the certificate for code signing".
 You can use the name `frida-cert` instead of `gdb-cert` if you'd like.

 Next export the name of the created certificate to the environment